- The U.S. has experienced 14 recessions in the last 100 years that lasted anywhere from a few months to several years.

 - Consumer Staples

-- Demand for food and household goods remains stable or even increases during recessions as consumers reduce spending.
+- Demand for food and household goods remains stable or even increases during recessions.

 Examples: Procter & Gamble | General Mills | Kroger

-- Utility stocks are heavily regulated and traditionally perform well during declines.
+- Utility stocks are heavily regulated and traditionally perform well during economic declines.

 Examples: American Water Works | AES Corporation | NextEra Energy